-Commonly referred to as Saigon, Ho Chi Minh or HCM or HCMC is Vietnam’s largest city and previously the capital city of South Vietnam.
+Commonly referred to as Saigon, Ho Chi Minh, or HCM or HCMC is Vietnam’s largest city and previously the capital city of South Vietnam.
 After Saigon fell in 1975, the city was renamed to its current name even though most foreigners and Vietnamese still refer to the city by its old name.
 Ho Chi Minh is a historical city and you can expect to see numerous historical buildings and attractions here.
-One of historical site in Ho Chi Minh that attracts a large number of tourists every year is the Reunification palace.
-Then there is the War Remnants Museum which houses historical exhibits and America military hardware including helicopters, jets and tanks that are nicely displayed at the building.
+One of the historical sites in Ho Chi Minh that attracts a large number of tourists every year is the Reunification Palace.
+Then there is the War Remnants Museum which houses historical exhibits and American military hardware including helicopters, jets, and tanks that are nicely displayed at the building.

-Along the Han Thuyen Street, you will find the Notre Dame Cathedral and entering this catholic cathedral built in French architecture is free of charge.
+Along the Han Thuyen Street, you will find the Notre Dame Cathedral, and entering this catholic cathedral built in French architecture is free of charge.
 Quan Am Pagoda is an old pagoda in the city and is home to lots of cheerful and incense puppy.
-One of the top architectural attractions in Ho Chi Minh is Bitexco financial tower which is located at the city’s entertainment and business district and is among the most attractive commercial properties in the city.
+One of the top architectural attractions in Ho Chi Minh is Bitexco’s financial tower which is located in the city’s entertainment and business district and is among the most attractive commercial properties in the city.

 Ho Chi Minh is known as a shopping city especially for the Vietnamese crafts and arts.
-Ho Chi Minh also offers a large selection of international and Vietnamese food and of late the cost of food in the restaurants has been experiencing a significance rise resulting from a mixture of different factors like increasing wagers, souring cost of real estate properties and increasing food prices.
-Local food festivals are common in Ho Chi Minh where a wide range of drinks are also served such as fazil and coffee shops appear to be dotting all over the city.
+Ho Chi Minh also offers a large selection of international and Vietnamese food and of late the cost of food in the restaurants has been experiencing a significant rise resulting from a mixture of different factors like increasing wagers, soaring cost of real estate properties, and increasing food prices.
+Local food festivals are common in Ho Chi Minh where a wide range of drinks are also served such as Fazil and coffee shops appear to be dotted all over the city.